Learning how to become more productive on a Macbook is necessary to finish your work on time.

-Preview has a toolbar.
+The preview has a toolbar.
 You should see a pen icon at the top.
 Click that and select “Add New Signature.”
 Upload a picture that you took with the Macbook camera and save it.
-The next time you want to use a digital signature, use Preview again.
+The next time you want to use a digital signature, use preview again.

 Suggestion #4 – Improve the Computer’s Performance

-You will struggle with productivity if the Macbook is running slow or has a poor battery lifespan.
+You will struggle with productivity if the Macbook runs slow or has a poor battery lifespan.

 Scanning for malware and viruses is another priority.
 Even minor threats can cause significant computer performance issues.
 Make sure that you have reliable antivirus software that detects and eliminates threats.

 Limiting visual effects and quitting redundant background applications will help as well.
-Keep tabs on the Activity Monitor to figure out which processes are consuming the most system resources.
+Keep tabs on the Activity Monitor to figure out which processes consume the most system resources.

 Lastly, get in the habit of cleaning the dust inside the Macbook.
 If you do not trust yourself to take the laptop apart, then have someone with experience do it instead.
 There should be a computer service store nearby.